Draft Discharge of Firearms By-law

 2. With regards to the 100 m distance from the lakes: this will affect hunting of migratory waterfowl.
 Ontario regulations prohibit hunting of waterfowl further than 300 m from the edge of the water; your bylaw prohibits hunting within 100 m of the water.
 These regulations are in conflict.

-dhogg over 3 years ago
+dhogg about 4 years ago

 in 3.1 (h)&(i)